 ''Auburn will begin an immediate search for a coach that will return the Auburn program to a place where it is consistently competing at the highest levels and representing the winning tradition that is Auburn football,'' the statement said.

 Auburn canceled its weekly football football news conference about 90 minutes before Harsin was scheduled to speak.
-The school didn't immediately name an interim coach.
+The school named running backs coach Carnell ''Cadillac'' Williams as interim coach.
 The Tigers play at Mississippi State on Saturday.

 Harsin was hired away from Boise State in December 2020 and Auburn gave him a six-year, $31.5 million deal.
 He never came close to replicating his past success or making the Tigers competitive in the SEC, and he failed to keep up with rivals Georgia and Alabama on the field or on the recruiting trail.